Muddykat-tech/mt-genetic-reinforcement/README.md

 Settings for Population are in ```scripts/ga/TrainMarioGA.py```<br>
 Settings for Agents are in ```scripts/nn/setup/AgentParameters.py```

+#### Notes
+- When using Multithreading, you must disable the human render mode in the population settings as it will freeze.
+- The multithreading functionality is inconsistent, I've had successful runs with it, however access violations are somewhat common and have caused crashes, I'm not sure of the exact cause at the moment.

 ## Credits
 The following projects were used to help me develop this codebase: